YagizEbil/DSA210_yagiz/README.md

 ### Future Work
 1. **Expand Dataset**: Collect data from additional vehicles to improve reliability and generalizability.
 2. **Include External Variables**: Incorporate environmental data, such as weather and traffic conditions, for a more comprehensive analysis.
+3. **Complete The WebPage**: Web page for this project will be completed.

 This project has the potential to enhance our understanding of driving patterns, improve vehicle efficiency, and promote better driving habits through data-driven insights.